A BRIEF HISTORY OF ANDOVER, HAMPSHIRE, ENGLAND

 ANDOVER IN THE 19th CENTURY

 In the 19th century amenities in Andover improved.
-The first theatre in Andover opened in Newbury Street in 1803.
-Then in 1815 an act of parliament was passed which formed a body of men with powers to pave, light and clean the streets of Andover.
-Furthermore Andover gained gas street lighting in 1838.
+The first theater in Andover opened in Newbury Street in 1803.
+Then in 1815, an act of parliament was passed which formed a body of men with powers to pave, light, and clean the streets of Andover.
+Furthermore, Andover gained gas street lighting in 1838.
 In 1825 Andover town hall was rebuilt again.
-However The canal to Southampton closed in 1859.
+However, the canal to Southampton closed in 1859.